tabayashi0117/Score-CAM/README.md

 - Grad-CAM
 - Grad-CAM++
 - Score-CAM
-- Faster-Score-CAM (Original faster version of Score-CAM)
+- Faster-Score-CAM (faster version of Score-CAM)

 In addition, the followings are contained.